A Place in the Sun (1951 film)

-A Place in the Sun is a 1951 American tragedy film based on the 1925 novel An American Tragedy by Theodore Dreiser and the 1926 play, also titled An American Tragedy.
-It tells the story of a working-class young man who is entangled with two women; one works in his wealthy uncle's factory and the other is a beautiful socialite.
-Another adaptation of the novel had been filmed once before, as An American Tragedy, in 1931.
-All these works were inspired by the real-life murder of Grace Brown by Chester Gillette in 1906, which resulted in Gillette's conviction and execution by electric chair in 1908.

-A Place in the Sun was directed by George Stevens from a screenplay by Harry Brown and Michael Wilson, and stars Montgomery Clift, Elizabeth Taylor, Shelley Winters and Keefe Brasselle.
-Raymond Burr's performance impressed TV producer Gail Patrick, and later led to her casting him as Perry Mason.
+A Place in the Sun is a 1951 American tragedy film directed and produced by George Stevens from a screenplay by Harry Brown and Michael Wilson, based on the 1925 novel An American Tragedy by Theodore Dreiser and its 1926 stage adaptation by Patrick Kearney.
+It stars Montgomery Clift, Elizabeth Taylor, Shelley Winters and Keefe Brasselle.

+The story was inspired by the murder of Grace Brown by Chester Gillette in 1906, which resulted in Gillette's conviction and execution by electric chair in 1908.
+The novel had previously been adapted for the screen under its original title in 1931.

-The film was a critical and commercial success, winning six Academy Awards and the first-ever Golden Globe Award for Best Motion Picture – Drama.
-The film is sometimes considered one of the greatest American films ever made.
+Released by Paramount Pictures on April 5, 1951, the film was a critical and commercial success, winning six Academy Awards (including Best Director and Best Screenplay) and the first-ever Golden Globe Award for Best Motion Picture – Drama.

 In 1991, A Place in the Sun was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".